• Skip to main content

 Preheat a deep pot with a few inches of vegetable oil to 360°F (180°C).
 Line a wire rack with a few sheets of paper towels.

-Now you want to dust the shrimp meat with a generous flour coating.
+Now, dust the shrimp meat with a generous flour coating.
 Try to avoid getting too much flour on the tails.

 To fry the shrimp, grab each one by the tail and dip the body into the batter to coat it evenly (don't coat the tail).
 Lower the shrimp into the oil as you shake and pull it.
 This ensures the shrimp ends up as long as possible with frilly batter.
 Fry the shrimp until crisp (about two minutes).
-When the tempura is crispy, transfer it to the prepared rack to drain and repeat with the remaining shrimp.
+When the tempura is crispy, transfer it to the prepared rack to drain, and repeat with the remaining shrimp.

 If you want your shrimp to be juicy and don't mind the batter losing its crunch, you can proceed to make the roll.
 However, if you want the shrimp crunchy, fry the shrimp again for an additional two minutes.